 Please let Tawnya Kresse, Lori Fisher, or Lesley McIntire know how you would like to get involved.
 You can also send the team an email if you have questions, ideas, or comments to: email@example.com

-The Peace Meal is a free weekly meal hosted by St. John’s, Tower Grove that takes place every Saturday (no matter what) between 4:30pm and 6:00pm.
-Good Shepherd participates very often through donations of produce from our garden, and then 2-3 times a year as cooks who help prepare the meal.
-We send 4-8 people to help prepare the meal and eat with whomever comes from the community.
+The Peace Meal is a free weekly meal hosted by St. John’s, Tower Grove that takes place every Saturday (no matter what) between 4:30 p.m. and 6:00 p.m.
+Good Shepherd participates very often through donations of produce from our garden, and then 2-3 times a year we ask for volunteers who cook, prepare the meal, serve and then eat with whomever comes from the community.

-For some years now, Good Shepherd made a yearly pilgrimage to Nicaragua where we have come to support a school and growing relationships with a small community.
-Good Shepherd parishioner, Pam Finch is a talented dress maker and for years now, she had made beautiful dresses for children in the city we serve.
-Recently, we honored Pam for her good work!
-Questions about our involvement, our pilgrimages, and the ways we help all throughout the year, can be directed to Barry Schenck.
+For some years now, Good Shepherd has fostered a commitment to Nicaragua where we have come to support a school and share growing relationships with a small community.
+Questions about our involvement, our pilgrimages, and the ways we help all throughout the year, can be directed to Barry Schenck, firstname.lastname@example.org.